Avigail-Laufer/Avigail-Laufer/README.md

 <h1>
+Hi, I'm Avigail Laufer
 </h1>

 <span>
-Hi, I'm Avigail Laufer, a passionate Full Stack Developer with experience in building comprehensive and interactive web applications.
+I'm a passionate Full Stack Developer with experience in building comprehensive and interactive web applications.
 I specialize in both frontend and backend development, and have a keen interest in creating efficient, user-friendly solutions.
 I am proficient in various technologies and frameworks, and constantly strive to expand my skills and knowledge.
 </span>